This is me...

 Outdoor First Aid (2019)

-Rachel Woods is experienced in providing coaching services to individuals and teams within organisations and to external clients across healthcare, construction and charity sectors and is currently developing her portfolio to include Coaching Supervision.
+Rachel Woods is experienced in providing coaching services to individuals and teams within organisations and to external clients across healthcare, construction and charity sectors and offers Coaching Supervision.
 Rachel also deeply dislikes talking about herself in the third person.

-So this is me, I am proud of my MSc in Coaching and Behavioural Change, I am EMCC accredited as a Senior Practitioner, a Member of the Association for Coaching and an affiliate of the International Society of Coaching Psychology.
-I am qualified in coaching supervision with the internationally renowned Henley Business School a course which is accredited by the EMCC and I am an Alumni of the Henley Centre for Coaching.
+So this is me, I earned an MSc in Coaching and Behavioural Change in 2018, I am EMCC accredited as a Senior Practitioner, a Member of the Association for Coaching and an affiliate of the International Society of Coaching Psychology.
+I am qualified in coaching supervision with the internationally recognised Henley Business School, a course which is accredited by the EMCC and I am an Alumni of the Henley Centre for Coaching.

 Since 2012 I have coached a wide range of professionals from front line team leaders to senior executives.
-I believe wholeheartedly in the impact natural environments have on coaching outcomes.
+I regularly witness the differentiated impact natural environments have on coaching outcomes.
 As a result, outdoor coaching is integrated into my work with individuals and teams.
 In 2018 I researched and authored an academic paper exploring this hypothesis, it's 15000 words of what is so obvious to me now.
 Nature Matters.

 Biophilic - A principle founded on the human - nature relationship and inherent benefits to mind and body in nature rich environments (E.O Wilson)